SilentVelcro/BudgetReact/notes.md

 you can use idex if you don't use a key.

 ** 66. Outputting Conditional Content **
 ** 67. Adding Conditional Return Statements **
+** 68. Adding a Chart **
+** 69. Adding Dynamic Styles **
+**-- Quiz 3 -----**

+1. What does this code snippet do? someArray.map((element) => <p>{element}</p>)

+a. it transforms an array (someArray) into a new array full of JSX elements (which can be output by React)

+2. Why should you add the special "key" prop to list JSX elements?

+a.
+It's requited for React to carrectly identify and update (if needed) the list elements.

+3. What's true about outputting conditional content in React components?

+a.
+You can work with regular ternary expression of if checks to output or return in/from your component.

+4.